MaMa’s Fresh Apple Cake

 Bake at 350 degrees for about 1 hour.
 Let it cool some, pass a dinner knife to release the cake from the pan.
 Turn onto a cake rack to cool completely.

-This cake gets better with age and keeps well.
+Fresh apple cake gets better with age and keeps well.
 After a few days the apples release their moisture and the flavor intensifies.
 It’s a good idea to bake it midweek before weekend guests arrive at your door.
 You can store it in the refrigerator for a longer shelf life or freeze it to keep even longer, but I seldom get to do that.
 I hope you try it soon and find yourself saying, “Cher bon Dieu!” or “Dear good God!” if your french isn’t that good because this fresh apple cake is awesome!

 “Successful mothers are not the ones who have never struggled.
 They are the ones who never give up, despite the struggles.”
 Sharon Jaynes